 Cooking in Cast Iron

 To be fair, we love cooking in our cast iron pans.
 There is nothing better than a nice, thick cut pork chop, seared in a cast iron pan and then slowly roasted in the oven.
-Cast iron is a really versatile cookware option.
+It is one of the advantages of cast iron cookware, and there is a general consensus that cast iron is a really versatile cookware option.
 It goes from the stove top to the oven, easily.
 It can also be used over the campfire.

 However, not all foods are great in cast iron, so you need to know what works best in these awesome pans.
 We love our cast iron for meats (but not seafood), breakfast foods, cobblers or crisps, cornbread, and potatoes.
 These foods are low acid, and when your pan is properly preheated turn out crispy, and full of the deep flavor that people love cast iron for.

 If you’ve been cooking in non-stick cookware, stainless steel can seem a little daunting, because, well, it’s not non-stick.
 However stainless steel cookware can rarely be beat when it comes to delicious foods.
 Do use stainless steel for those reactive foods like tomatoes, tomato sauces, and foods with wine.

 We also love using our stainless steel for searing meats, seafood, vegetables, sauces and really any dish that cooks on the stove top.
 Stainless steel doesn’t go from the stove top to the oven quite as well as cast iron.

 Would it surprise you if we told you that you need to pick both stainless steel and cast iron?
 For day to day cooking, stainless steel is easy to care for, and is perfect for making those quick, weeknight meals.